-Dr. Deepa Sashital is a physician who specializes in adult hematology, adult oncology, and medical oncology.
-Before performing her residency at Raritan Bay Medical Center, Dr. Sashital attended Seth G.S.
-Medical College for medical school.
-Her areas of expertise include the following: anemia, colon cancer, and breast cancer.
-Dr. Sashital honors United Healthcare Choice, United Healthcare HSA, and United Healthcare EPO, as well as other insurance carriers.
-She is affiliated with Houston Methodist and Texas Oncology.
-Dr. Sashital's practice is open to new patients.
+Dr. Deepa Sashital, who practices in Baytown, TX, is a medical specialist in adult hematology, adult oncology, and medical oncology.
+She attended medical school at Seth G.S.
+Medical College.
+Her residency was performed at Raritan Bay Medical Center.
+Dr. Sashital's clinical interests include anemia, colon cancer, and breast cancer.
+She is in-network for United Healthcare Choice, United Healthcare HSA, and United Healthcare EPO, as well as other insurance carriers.
+Her professional affiliations include Houston Methodist and Texas Oncology.
+Dr. Sashital is accepting new patients.

 Relevant Interests: , colon cancer